jakariaemon/Lawie/README.md

 ## Repository Structure
 We have organized the repository as follows.

-### Dashboard
-User will get an overview of the data that used to train the adapter through the dashboard.
-See the documentation of dashboard [here](https://github.com/jakariaemon/Lawie/tree/main/Dashboard#dashboard).

 ### iOSProject
 We developed an iOS application to give a smooth user experience to the user.
 The documentation of iOSProject is [here](https://github.com/jakariaemon/Lawie/tree/main/iOSProject#the-lawie---poc-for-simplifying-legal-processes-with-ai).

-### server
+### Server
 This is the main backbone of our project.
 See the complete documentation [here](https://github.com/jakariaemon/Lawie/tree/main/server#running-the-backend-service-with-docker).

+### Dashboard
+User will get an overview of the data that used to train the adapter through the dashboard.
+See the documentation of dashboard [here](https://github.com/jakariaemon/Lawie/tree/main/Dashboard#dashboard).

 ## Backend Architecture for Automatic Training with Gudide Synthetic Dataset Generation